ace-subido/ace-subido.github.com/src/_posts/2019-10-21-fix-rails-logger-silence-making-logs-completely-silent.md

 ```

 This allows the block to ensure that where not mutating the state of some singleton `Logger` but we're just reassigning instances instead.
 It's not pretty but it's a band-aid solution right now as we're working on thinking of other ways to solve this problem.

+The problems that will arise from this is that we will be missing certain log entries during the time that the logger is swapped out for `nil`.
+Which is pretty dangerous.